Artoriuz/ArtCNN/ONNX/Experiments/README.md

 # DEV
 Dataset changes.

-# DEV_PROMO
-Same as DEV but with promotional art (mainly key visuals) instead of fanart.

 # SAFE
-Trained on anime-frames only.
+DEV but trained on anime-frames only.

 # FANART
-Trained on fanart only.
+DEV but trained on fanart only.